umbertocappellazzo/Llama-AVSR/README.md

 ## Training Stage 🏋️

 ### Preliminaries
 Before starting the training process, make sure you **1)** have a wandb account to track your experiments and **2)** have access to the pre-trained LLMs like Llama 3.1-8B (i.e., you need to request access from HF [here](https://huggingface.co/meta-llama/Llama-3.1-8B)).
-Also, for the VSR and AVSR task, you need to download the AV-HuBERT Large model pretrained on LRS3 + VoxCeleb2, accessible [here](https://dl.fbaipublicfiles.com/avhubert/model/lrs3_vox/clean-pretrain/large_vox_iter5.pt).
+You also have to download the AV-HuBERT Large model pretrained on LRS3 + VoxCeleb2, accessible [here](https://dl.fbaipublicfiles.com/avhubert/model/lrs3_vox/clean-pretrain/large_vox_iter5.pt).

 To set up the desired experiment to run, we have several main arguments to define, listed below (all arguments can be inspected in the `train_LLM.py` script):
 <details open>